AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 1_Fluids Review/Fluids_Review_Design.md

 $$\Delta z = h_L$$

-By applying the head loss trick, you are considering the flow of water out of a system, control volume, or streamline, as energy lost.
+By applying the head loss trick, you are considering the entire flow of water out of a control volume as lost energy.
 This is just an algebraic trick, the only thing to remember when applying this trick is that $\sum K_e$ will always be at least 1, even if there are no 'real' minor losses in the system.

 ## 1.4) The Orifice Equation